mendhak/gpslogger/docs/eclipse.md

 In the Eclipse menu:

-    File > Import > Android > Existing Android Code Into Workspace In Root directory, browse for the folder that you just copied: google-play-services_lib/
+ > File > Import > Android > Existing Android Code Into Workspace
+In *Root directory* browse for the folder that you just copied (google-play-services_lib) and import it.

 Right click on the project and go to:

-    Properties > Android
+ > Properties > Android
  1. Verify that the *Project Build Target* matches: API level 16
  2. Verify that *Is Library* is checked.